Banner

 OST files can corrupt for various reasons, such as power outages, system crashes, and malware infections.
 Let’s learn them one by one!

-• Sudden power failure or shutdown
+• Sudden power failure or shutdown can be a reason behind OST corruption.

-• System Hardware issues (like; hard drive failure)
+• System Hardware issues (like; hard drive failure) can also cause OST file corruption.

 • Network issues that disrupt communication between the Exchange server and the local computer

-• Incorrect system or Outlook configurations
+• Incorrect systems or wrong Outlook configurations can also corrupt the file.

 If an OST file becomes corrupted, it may be difficult or impossible to access the data it contains.
 Sometimes, you can repair the OST file using Microsoft Outlook’s built-in repair tool.
 However, if the damage is severe, you may need to recreate the OST file by synchronizing with the Exchange server again or have to use third-party OST recovery tool.